ADR Classes and ADR Transport

 Class 4.1: Flammable solids

-Highly flammable substances in granular, powder, metal or paste form.
-They can be recognised by their red and white striped label:
+Solids that ignite easily (due to friction).
+Substances in granular, powder, metal, or paste form.
+You can recognize these by the red and white striped label:

 Class 4.2: Substances liable to spontaneous combustion

-These are substances that can ignite with oxygen from the air without an ignition source.
-They can be recognised by the red and white label:
+These are substances that can ignite upon contact with oxygen in the air without an ignition source.
+These can be recognized by the red-white label:

-Class 4.3 contains substances that develop flammable gases when combined with water.
-There is a risk of gas formation and explosion.
-You can recognise them by the blue label:
+Class 4.3 contains substances that develop flammable gases when in contact with water.
+The danger of gas formation and explosion is therefore present.
+You can recognize them by the blue label:

-Class 5 contains oxidising substances.
-This means that these substances release oxygen and can cause combustion in other substances.
-The substances themselves do not have to be combustible.
-Class 5 is also divided into two hazard classes.
+Class 5 contains oxidizing substances.
+This means these substances release oxygen, which can cause combustion in other substances.
+The substances themselves do not necessarily have to be flammable.
+Class 5 is also further subdivided into two hazard classes:

-These are substances that are not combustible themselves, but may cause combustion of other substances.
+These are substances that are not flammable themselves but can cause the combustion of other substances.
 These substances have the following yellow label:

 Class 6: Toxic substances